nomad-coe/nomad/docs/parser.md

 ```

-This matcher uses a single regular expression ([regular expressions documentation](https://docs.python.org/2/library/re.html)) to match a line.
-An online tool to quickly verify regular expressions and to see what they match can be found [here](https://regex101.com/#python).
+This matcher uses a single regular expression ([regular expressions documentation](https://docs.python.org/2/library/re.html))
+to match a line.
+Here is an online tool to quickly [verify regular expressions](https://regex101.com/#python).

 Note the following things: